imixs/muluk/README.md

 <img src="./doc/resources/logo.png" />

 Muluk is a super simple to use WebService Monitor.
 Muluk watches your web services and applications and notifies you if something went wrong.
 It is independent form any other service, needs no database and no painful installation.
 You simply start with docker and one single configuration file.
 Of course, you can run Muluk also in a cluster to ensure a high reliability of your monitoring solution.

+## Web Frontend

-Muluk notifies you via E-Mail if one of your services goes down.
-In addition it provides Web front-end and a Rest API.
+Muluk provides a Web front-end and a Rest API:

 <img src="./doc/resources/screen-01.png" />

+## Notification & Alerting

+Muluk automatically notifies you via E-Mail if one of your services or monitors goes down.
+In addition Muluk sends out a daily morning E-Mail just to tell you that everything is fine.

 # How to Start